-Risk Our response to the risk Key observations Valuation of the pre-1998 We performed walkthroughs to understand the We concluded that the insurance contract liabilities claims liability valuation processes and identified methedology used by (2020: £6m, 2019: £6.9m) key controls in place; management in the valuation of the pre-1998 insurance contract Refer to the Accounting policies In conjunction with our actuarial specialists we liabilities was in line with (page 23); and Note 21 of the assessed the methodology, key assumptions and market practice and that it is Financial Statements (page 41) judgements used by Management, including the key appropriate for the size and sensitivities and uncertainties in the valuation of the complexity of the underlying The valuation of insurance contract liabilities is highly pre-1998 reserves; In particular we: risk exposure. judgemental because it requires a - Assessed the Company's methodology and verified We determined that the the number of assumptions to be the key outputs from the model. actuarial assumptions used by made with estimation uncertainty management in the valuation of in respect of both frequency and - Reviewed key metrics from the inputs to, and the pre-1998 IBNR are severity of claims.
-Pre-July 1998 outputs from the valuation models. reasonable based on the analysis claims includes notified and of experience to date, industry incurred but not reported - Checked assumptions for reasonableness and practice and the financial ("IBNR") elements of claims. compared against the recent historical claim reporting and regulatory Since Pre-1998 claims include experience and against our market benchmarks. requirements Physical and sexual abuse ("PSA") claims therefore there is - Performed sensitivity testing to the main significant uncertainty in the assumptions to determine the sensitivity of the calculation of these liabilities and claims reserves to changes in these parameters. they are not reinsured.
+Risk Our response to the risk Key observations Valuation of the pre-1998 We performed walkthroughs to understand the claims We concluded that the insurance contract liabilities liability valuation processes and identified key methodology used by (2021: £5.5m, 2020: £6.5m) controls in place; management in the valuation of the pre-1998 insurance contract Refer to the Accounting policies In conjunction with our actuarial specialists we liabilities was in line with (page 24); and Note 21 of the assessed the methodology, key assumptions and market practice and that it is Financial Statements (page 40) judgements used by Management, including the key appropriate for the size and sensitivities and uncertainties in the valuation of the complexity of the underlying The valuation of provision of pre-1998 reserves; In particular we: risk exposure. insurance contract liabilities is highly judgemental because it - Assessed the Company's methodology and verified We determined that the the requires a number of assumptions the key outputs from the model. actuarial assumptions used by to be made with the estimation management in the valuation of uncertainty covering both - Reviewed key metrics from the inputs to, and the pre-1998 IBNR are frequency and severity of claims. outputs from the valuation models. reasonable based on the analysis Pre-July 1998 claims includes of experience to date, industry notified and IBNR elements of - Checked assumptions for reasonableness and practice and the financial claims.
+Since Pre-1998 claims compared against the recent historical claim reporting and regulatory include PSA claims therefore experience and against our market benchmarks. requirements there is significant uncertainty in the calculation of these liabilities. - Performed sensitivity testing to the main assumptions to determine the sensitivity of the claims reserves to changes in these parameters.